ETHLend/Documentation/ETHLendWhitePaper.md

 <h2>6.2	Excemption on Borrower's Fees</h2>

 <p>Pledging LEND exempts from the borrower’s fees.
 LEND tokens is primarily targeted to our contributors.
-Since most contributors are or will at some point use ETHLend, there are also benefits holding LEND tokens.
+Since most contributors are or will at some point use ETHLend, there are also benefits from holding LEND tokens.
 When the borrower uses LEND as a collateral, the borrower is exempted from the loan request fee.
 Using a LEND as a collateral gives the LEND token holders an edge compared to other token holders, which should be soon as an value holding factor for the LEND token.</p>

 <h2>6.3	Token Distribution</h2>